mproticcc/Game-Store/README.md

 ## Things that were added that were not required in the project

-1.In game feature
+1. In games feature

--Game Image: For better game recognition
+- Game Image: For better game recognition

--imageWallpaper: Because of the design
+- imageWallpaper: Because of the design

--specification: So that users can know what specification they need to run the game
+- specification: So that users can know what specification they need to run the game

--platforms:So that users can know on which platforms the game is available.
+- platforms:So that users can know on which platforms the game is available.
   I didn't want to hardcode them, but I wanted the data about the platforms to be fetched from the database

-2.not-found component: To notify users that the requested request does not exist
+2. not-found component: To notify users that the requested request does not exist

-3.loader component: A graphical animation that is displayed while data is coming from the database
+3. loader component: A graphical animation that is displayed while data is coming from the database

-4.search component: I added a clear button that is used to delete the entered text, I think it is a better user experience
+4. search component: I added a clear button that is used to delete the entered text, I think it is a better user experience

 ## Code scaffolding